Privacy Notice – Artemis Group

 Where it is appropriate to our purpose for having your data, we will share your information with:

-- suppliers that we ask to process some or all of our purpose.
-Such as one of our subcontractor who will conduct the building works, a surveyor who will provide us with a report, or our accountants who will process a payment.
+- suppliers that we ask to undertake some or all of our purpose.
+Such as one of our subcontractors who will conduct the building works, a surveyor who will provide us with a report, or our accountants who will process a payment.

 - consultants and businesses who check and support our business practices like external auditors, our company insurers or Health & Safety advisors.

 - databases and IT platforms which we use to store and process information search engines and databases that we use to search for relevant information that can help us achieve our purpose, such as Land Registry.
 These companies will be governed by their own Privacy Policies and Statements.

 If we are holding your data on behalf of our client, we will always provide all the data we hold to them and they may ask us to pass your data to another supplier they use.

 Which country will your store my data in:

 Most of the systems we use have UK or EEA based servers and are therefore bound by GDPR.
 Some of the systems we use have servers based outside the EEA, in these instances we will always check that the provider is compliant with the requirements of GDPR before we use them.

 How long we keep your data for:

 We will only keep your personal information for as long as is necessary.
 We decide how long to keep data based on: